22 Best Fruits to Eat During Pregnancy

 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at email@example.com

-As soon as you become pregnant, you are coaxed to eat more food.
+You are coaxed to eat more food as soon as you become pregnant.
 However, the saying “eat for two” doesn’t hold true for a mother-to-be.
-Being pregnant does not mean that you must overeat, but rather that you consume a balanced diet to meet the additional requirement of nutrients for you and the growing baby.
+Being pregnant does not mean you must overeat, but rather that you consume a balanced diet to meet the additional requirement of nutrients for you and the growing baby.
 Your diet chart is incomplete without vegetables and fruits.
 If you don’t consume the requisite amount of vegetables and fruits, your body will not be able to fulfil the nutritional requirement for the baby.
-Let’s look at the significance of fruits during pregnancy, and why you should make a conscious effort to include them in your daily diet.
+Let’s look at the significance of fruits good for pregnancy and why you should consciously include them in your daily diet.

 Video: 10 Best Fruits To Eat During Pregnancy

 Importance of Fruits in Pregnancy